gabebw/chip8/README.md

     chip8 print FILE.ch8

-Or to run it locally:

-    cargo run -- print FILE.ch8
+To run the program, with helpful statements indicating what instructions it's
+executing:

+    chip8 trace FILE.ch8